-(a) Either:

-- i. qualified for the award of the Degree of Bachelor of Speech and Language Pathology with Honours; or - ii. qualified for the award of the Degree of Bachelor of Science, the Degree of Bachelor of Arts, the Degree of Bachelor of Engineering - Electrical, the Degree of Bachelor of Engineering - Mechanical, the Degree of Bachelor of Teaching and Learning (Early Childhood), or the Degree of Bachelor of Teaching and Learning (Primary), with relevant undergraduate course work, as approved by the Head of the Department of Communication Disorders; or
+- (a) Either: - i. qualified for the award of the Degree of Bachelor of Speech and Language Pathology with Honours; or - ii. qualified for the award of the Degree of Bachelor of Science, the Degree of Bachelor of Arts, the Degree of Bachelor of Engineering Electrical, the Degree of Bachelor of Engineering Mechanical, the Degree of Bachelor of Teaching and Learning (Early Childhood), or the Degree of Bachelor of Teaching and Learning (Primary), with relevant undergraduate course work, as approved by the Head of the Department of Communication Disorders: or - iii. been admitted ad eundem statum as entitled to enrol for the degree of Master of Audiology; and

-- iii. been admitted ad eundem statum as entitled to enrol for the degree of Master of Audiology; and - (b) been approved as a candidate for the degree by the Dean of Science.
+(b) been approved as a candidate for the degree by the Dean of Science.

 Note: Entry into Year 1 of the Master of Audiology is limited.
 Candidates must submit an enrolment application and a separate application form to the Head of the Department of Communication Disorders.
+Selection is based on academic merit, a statement of interest and an interview with Departmental Representatives.